Copper, Gold Pull Back as Dollar Strengthens

 ADVERTISEMENT

+Meanwhile, copper futures for December delivery dropped 1.3% to $3.1955 a pound in New York.

-Copper prices Monday reached highs not seen since August 2014 after better-than-expected Chinese inflation data allayed fears of ebbing economic growth in the world's biggest metals market.
+On Monday, copper prices reached highs not seen since August 2014 after better-than-expected Chinese inflation data allayed fears of ebbing economic growth in the world's biggest metals market.

 Those data were particularly welcome for traders fearing a potential growth-rate target cut by the Chinese government when the country's Communist Party congress begins Wednesday.
 Now, investors are more likely to be looking for signals of further economic stimulus, Investec said in a morning note.